hadley/adv-r/Functionals.md

 ### Exercises

+* How does `apply()` arrange the output.
+Read the documentation and perform some experiments.

 * There's no equivalent to `split()` + `vapply()`.
 Should there be?
 When would it be useful?
 Implement it yourself.

 * Implement a pure R version of `split()`.
 (Hint: use unique and subseting)